aman-healthdata/covid19-data-analysis/README.md

-# COVID-19 Time Series Data Analysis — UK
+# COVID-19 Time Series Data Analysis

 ## Overview
 This project analyzes COVID-19 trends in the United Kingdom using publicly available data from Our World in Data.